rohitcpp/rohitcpp/README.md

 # 👋 Hey, I'm Rohit More!

 Welcome to my GitHub!
-I'm a passionate **developer, problem solver, and tech enthusiast** who loves working on exciting projects and learning new technologies.
+I'm a passionate **developer, problem solver, and tech explorer** who loves working on exciting projects and learning new technologies.
 Right now, I'm focused on **Mission Vardaan Studio**, a project that aims to deliver a top-notch video editing experience.

 ---